splunk/public-o11y-docs/gdi/get-data-in/rum/browser/install-rum-browser.rst

    :header-rows: 1
    :width: 100%

-   * - Method
+   * - Installation method
      - Use cases
      - Considerations

    * - :ref:`rum-browser-install-cdn`
      - Multi-page websites
-     - Easier integration.
+     - Quick integration with your site or applciation.
 Ad-blockers might interfere with loading.

    * - :ref:`rum-browser-install-self-hosted`
      - Multi-page websites
-     - Provides more control.
+     - Provides greater control over the installation.
 Updates are entirely manual.

    * - :ref:`rum-browser-install-npm`
      - Single-page applications
-     - Bundles into your app.
-Must be loaded in the right place.
+     - Bundles into your web application.
+Must be loaded as soon as possible.
+See :ref:`loading-initializing_browser-rum` for more information.

 .. _rum-browser-install-cdn: